-This thesis template meets the standard requirements for the University of Bristol, but may be adaptable for other universities with a few tweaks here and there (check your individual guidelines!).
+This PhD thesis template met the standard requirements for the University of Bristol in 2015, but may be adaptable for other universities and any updated requirements with a few tweaks here and there (check your individual guidelines!).

 The zip file with all the thesis template contents is available here.

 Folder: PhD_Thesis_Template (the main folder)